Endogenous Resistance to Activation Steering in Language Models: Results

 \subsection{Sequential Activation Patterns During Self-correction}

-Figure \ref{fig:activations} shows SAE activations during a representative ESR episode.
-Off-topic detector latents show elevated activation during off-topic content, with activation levels beginning to change before verbal self-correction appears in the output.
-While this temporal pattern is consistent with an internal monitoring process, we note that temporal precedence alone does not establish predictive or causal relationships at the single-episode level.
+\Cref{fig:activations} shows SAE activations during a representative ESR episode.
+The self-correction-associated latents show elevated activation during off-topic content, with activation levels beginning to change before verbal self-correction appears in the output.
+This temporal pattern is consistent with internal state being predictive of the upcoming restart, but we caution that temporal precedence alone does not establish a predictive or causal relationship at the single-episode level---and the prefilling result in \Cref{sec:prefilling} establishes that the visible off-topic text is sufficient to elicit the restart, so we do not require any internal-state-based account.

-This pattern holds across the full dataset: analyzing \numSelfCorrectionEpisodes{} self-correction episodes, we find OTD latents fire \otdRatioOffTopic{}$\times$ higher during off-topic content compared to baseline episodes without self-correction, declining after the correction point but remaining elevated at \otdRatioOnTopic{}$\times$ baseline (Appendix~\ref{app:sequential-activation-stats}).
-Backtracking latents show the complementary pattern, rising as correction approaches and peaking shortly after.
-These aggregate statistics confirm that the single-episode dynamics in \Cref{fig:activations} reflect a consistent underlying mechanism.
+This pattern holds across the full dataset: analyzing \numSelfCorrectionEpisodes{} self-correction episodes, we find these latents fire \otdRatioOffTopic{}$\times$ higher during off-topic content compared to baseline episodes without self-correction, declining after the correction point but remaining elevated at \otdRatioOnTopic{}$\times$ baseline (Appendix~\ref{app:sequential-activation-stats}).
+Backtracking latents (selected by keyword search for terms like ``self-correct,'' ``apologize,'' ``mistake'') show the complementary pattern, rising as correction approaches and peaking shortly after.
+These aggregate statistics confirm that the single-episode dynamics in \Cref{fig:activations} reflect a consistent underlying signal across episodes.